Review the following information about supported release versions for Gloo Edge Enterprise and Gloo Edge OSS (open source).

 Stable release process

-To create a quality stable release on
+Development of a quality stable release on

-- Suspend new feature development on
+- New feature development is suspended on

 Additional support information

 Gloo Edge Enterprise is supported and tested for the latest Kubernetes version and all Kubernetes versions released up to 1 year before the latest version.